Softeng762-G3/final-solution/readme.txt

 Although there are only four contributors in this repository, the contributions are shared by all group members.
 The breakdown of contributions are as follows:

-Amy Rimmer: Presentation preparation, and tidy ups to ‘VisualiseResults’ Dinh Quyet: Implemented ‘VisualiseResults’ with Martin Jo Bull: Implemented ‘ScrapeListingUrls’
+Amy Rimmer: Presentation preparation, and tidy ups to ‘VisualiseResults’ and final testing Dinh Quyet: Implemented ‘VisualiseResults’ with Martin Jo Bull: Implemented ‘ScrapeListingUrls’
 Julie Kim: Completed final documentation, logging and code tidy ups